 The brains of human beings are questing, curious things, and it’s only natural that our minds wander from time to time.

-Sticking to a task for an extended period of time isn’t something the neurons in our brains are good at doing, with recent studies showing that they can only function with their own energy for 12 seconds before needing to refuel, which leads to a loss of focus and competing demands for our attention.
+Sticking to a task for an extended period isn’t something the neurons in our brains are good at doing, with recent studies showing that they can only function with their energy for 12 seconds before needing to refuel, which leads to a loss of focus and competing demands for our attention.

 Luckily, there are steps you can take to limit the times your mind wanders off on its own, so doing something like adding a deliberate distraction – like putting on some instrumental music in the background – can get rid of the space in your head for other distractions.